kecho/coalpy/docs/index.md

   Compute Abstraction Layer for Python.
 ---

 Welcome to CoalPy!
-Coalpy is a python library that lets you write rich GPU applications with pure python and HLSL!
-CoalPy has a complete compute DX12 backend, with ImGUI and ImPlot bindings.

-CoalPy will let you write quickly and effortlessly high performance GPU code.
+CoalPy is a python library that will let you write quickly and effortlessly high performance GPU code.
 To install and get started you can install the Pip package:

 ```bash